Polish 'LGBTI-free zones' not ok, says EU commission

 Speaking on Tuesday (4 February) at the European Parliament in Brussels, Dalli said the commission would make advancing LGBTI rights a priority for the next five years, noting that six EU states provide no recognition for same sex couples.

-Her comments follow the declaration of some 80 towns in Poland that have declared themselves "LGBTI-free zones" or "free from LGBTI ideology".
+Her comments follow some 80 towns in Poland that have declared themselves "LGBTI-free zones" or "free from LGBTI ideology".

 Activists in Poland are tracking the so-called zones via online maps, with most concentrated in the south-east of the country.